How Much Google News Traffic Do Publishers Get? Here’s Data on 80 News Sites.

 The Google News news_keywords meta tag is now available to all publishers that are approved for inclusion.
 It is nice that Google News is trying to accommodate publishers and allow for more witty, print-style headlines.
-But in the bigger picture encouraging the use of this tag has as many potential cons as pros, so publishers should be careful about how they promote it internally.

 Does Google Freshness Update Make Online Reputation Management More Difficult?

 NOVEMBER 14, 2011

 Google’s recent algorithm change that favors the most recent content for certain types of queries offers good opportunities for news and content sites.
 But for individuals and organizations, does the freshness update make online reputation management more difficult?

 Pinterest Traffic to Magazine Sites Up 141% But Figures Still Modest

 APRIL 3, 2012